 Galileo’s legacy spans across physics, astronomy, philosophy and mathematics.
-Still, there isn’t any clear evidence that he ever said or used this sentence.
+Still, there isn’t any clear evidence that he ever said this exact phrase.
 The oldest version of this quote was first found in a painting that was completed between 1643 and 1645, after Galileo’s death, meaning it could’ve just been the painter’s invention.

 “The death of one man is a tragedy.
 The death of millions is a statistic.”

 Commonly Attributed To: Joseph Stalin

 Joseph Stalin never said this infamous phrase.
 Or, better yet, there’s no evidence in any of his biographies or firsthand accounts that would give anyone reason to believe that he said this.
 In 1958, a New York Times article attributed this quote to him.
 As a result, it will probably remain part of his legacy forever.

 “Better to remain silent and be thought a fool than to speak and to remove all doubt.”